jithinanievarghese/product-search-relevance/README.md

 ##### Some of the optimization techniques are:

 1. [Data-Centric Approach](https://analyticsindiamag.com/big-data-to-good-data-andrew-ng-urges-ml-community-to-be-more-data-centric-and-less-model-centric/) - We often try to improve the model by hyperparameter tuning and other regularization techniques, but this approach is more dedicated to improving the training data.
-In our case our model doesn’t perform well in predicting Target 0 images, so we have to add more labeled Target 0 images to our training data and retrain the model.
+In our case our model doesn’t perform well in predicting Target 0 images, so we have to add more labeled Target 0 images to our training data and re-train the model.
 The initial implementation of manually labeled 76 images gave us a far better performance.
 But the Data-Centric approach is expensive as we need to manually label the data or use any weak supervision techniques.
-2. Using our existing model to label the unseen data and retraining our model with newly labeled data.
+2. Using our existing model to label the unseen data and re-training our model with newly labeled data.
 3. Fine Tuning pre-trained models like Inceptionv3, NASNetLarge, etc for our use case.
 But here the model size will be large.
 Large-size models can be a deployment concern for us, especially when considering the ROI.
 4. Testing with more Image augmentation techniques other than random zoom and brightness[link to code].
 Like we can augment the images and add it as additional data, then retrain the model.